tmokmss/cdk-lambda-llrt/README.md

 > [!WARNING]
 > LLRT is currently experimental and not fully compatible with Node.js.
 You should expect some trial and errors to use LLRT with your existing code.

+### LLRT version

+By default the latest version of LLRT is fetched from GitHub (unless you set `llrtVersion`).
+This LLRT binary is cached, in a `.tmp` directory or inside a docker image if you set `useLambdaLayer`.

-If you want to upgrade the LLRT version, remove the `.tmp` directory, which contains the cache of LLRT binary fetched from GitHub (only applicable when you set `llrtVersion` to `latest` (default)).
+If you want to upgrade the LLRT version you will need to remove the `.tmp` directory or remove the docker images (the images can be identified during the cdk build e.g. `docker.io/library/cdk-926fb3006b78cf5a5efe8e6485491147c08a50b8ada8272a6761a8ddc85b2aec:latest` and can be removed using `docker image rm <image>`).

 ### Setting platform=browser